unitn-spot/unitn-spot.github.io/content/activities/2025-12-12-photonics-as-key/index.md

 ### 16:20 Alessandro Trenti, Austrian Institute of Technology, Vienna, Austria
 Cracking the code: quantum cryptography from basics to breakthrough

-### 16:40 Massimo Borghi, University of Pavia
+### 16:40 Clara Zaccaria, University of Trento
-Quantum information processing with color entanglement and integrated optics
+Neural interfaces: from networks to single cells

 ### 17:00 Aperitif